dendisuhubdy/CacheDirector/README.md

 ## Getting Help

-If you have any questions regarding our code or paper, you can contact Amir Roozbeh (amirrsk at kth.se) and/or Alireza Farshin (farshin at kth.se).
+If you have any questions regarding our code or the paper, you can contact Amir Roozbeh (amirrsk at kth.se) and/or Alireza Farshin (farshin at kth.se).

 [cachedirector-eurosys-paper]: http://doi.org/10.1145/3302424.3303977
 [slice-aware-repo]: https://github.com/aliireza/slice-aware